North Dorset Railway

 North Dorset Railway (previously known as the Shillingstone Station Project, the North Dorset Railway Trust and the Shillingstone Railway Project) is a heritage railway based at Shillingstone railway station on the former Somerset and Dorset Joint Railway in the United Kingdom.

 The project's present aim is to restore the current leased length of 1200 ft single track mainline, with a passing loop between the platforms.
 Double track has been laid through the station using 95 bullhead rail extending to the current northern and southern boundaries.
 A siding to serve the loading dock has been completed.
 A planning application was submitted in December 2020 to extend a single track north over Lamb House Bridge to Bere Marsh, with the ultimate aim to provide a rail link to Sturminster Newton, working in harmony with the North Dorset Trailway.

 The signal box, down platform shelter, permanent way huts, signals and pole route have been rebuilt.
 The NDRT rebuilt the 400 foot down platform wall and replaced and repaired the platform edge slabs.
 The North Dorset Trailway has been rerouted to run alongside the 395 ft 'down' platform on a new embankment.

 There is a small museum on site.
 The Station Gardens are also a prominent feature for the 28,000 visitors that come annually.
 The NDR membership continues to grow and in 2020 exceeded 500.

 Buildings

+The Signal Box and lineside Hut in 2019.

-The main station building currently houses a café and shop with recently upgraded toilet facilities which include: a designated accessible toilet and baby changing facilities.
+The main station building houses a café and shop.
 The registered museum displays some of the artefacts donated over the years.
 The signal box has been rebuilt and fitted with one signal.
-The south end of the up platform has been rebuilt and the picnic area above landscaped with a colourful garden - an outdoor 'O' scale model railway was built there but was removed in 2019.
-A new siding was laid to accommodate the catering carriage at present outside the main station platform which serves as additional café accommodation and is available for hire for private functions.
+The south end of the up platform has been rebuilt and the picnic area above landscaped with a garden—an outdoor 'O' scale model railway was built there but was removed in 2019.
+A new siding was laid to accommodate the catering carriage at present outside the main station platform which serves as additional café accommodation.
 The down platform waiting shelter has been rebuilt in its original position and now serves as storage.